MicrosoftDocs/power-automate-docs/articles/process-mining-alm-rebind-without-comp-same-wkspace.md

 ---
-title: Rebind reports without using a composite model
+title: Rebind reports without using a composite model - same workspace
-description: Learn how to rebind reports without using a composite model with different workspaces or the same workspace.
+description: Learn how to rebind reports without using a composite model with the same workspace.
 author: donums
 contributors:
   - donums